vintasoftware/django-ai-assistant/docs/tutorial.md

 ### Using other AI models

-By default the supported models are OpenAI ones, but you can use [any chat model from Langchain that supports Tool Calling](https://python.langchain.com/v0.2/docs/integrations/chat/#advanced-features) by overriding `get_llm`:
+By default the supported models are OpenAI ones, but you can use [any chat model from LangChain that supports Tool Calling](https://python.langchain.com/docs/integrations/chat/#featured-providers) by overriding `get_llm`:

 ```python title="myapp/ai_assistants.py"
 from django_ai_assistant import AIAssistant